Explore Japan's Cultural Heritage

 Sapporo

-Activities: Attend the Sapporo Snow Festival (February), explore the Historic Village of Hokkaido, and enjoy the city's famous ramen.
+Activities: Attend Sapporo Snow Festival February, explore Historic Village of Hokkaido, enjoy famous ramen.

 Accommodation: Modern hotels, hostels.